 This part of the report identifies the council's current position in relation to information governance; this includes a number of external compliance requirements.
-A new Digital Strategy 2022-2027 was developed and approved by Cabinet in April 2023.
+A new Digital Strategy for 2022-2027 has been developed and this was approved by Cabinet in April 2023.
 Primarily the work associated with this report fits within the 'Data and Collaboration' theme of the strategy.
 A key requirement from now on is to ensure the alignment of Digital Strategy actions to the action plan in this report and that of the Annual Digital Report.
 The Digital Strategy was developed following extensive external and internal engagement.
 It reiterates the council's commitment to secure systems and processes so that 'people have confidence in the council's management of their data.'
 Whilst the council continues to consider information risks in the broadest sense, managing cyber risks is a vital part of the council's approach.
 Key roles and responsibilities for individuals and groups are outlined below.